NuevoFoundation/workshops/content/english/java-basics/activity-3.md

 ```

 {{% notice tip %}}
-There are some nice arithmetic shorthands worth knowing.
+There are some nice arithmetic shorthands worth knowing. `age = age + 1` is the same thing as `age += 1`. `+=` allows us to take the orginal int of a variable and then add another int to it.
 Both examples below will return `age` as 4.
 ```java
 int age = 3;  // declare variable age of type int with value 3 age = age + 1;// add 1 to age